ellysh/league-of-legends-fundamentals-en/manuscript/Theory/basic-concepts.md

 What happened in our example when the jungler appeared?
 The blue team gained a numerical advantage in the mid lane.
 This brings us to the second fundamental concept: advantage.
 It follows from the concept of equilibrium.

-A team gains an **advantage** when any form of equilibrium shifts in its favor.
+A team gains an **advantage** when any type of equilibrium shifts in its favor.
 Every player can gain an advantage in a similar manner when the equilibrium on his lane shifts in his favor.

 Advantage comes in various forms, depending on which type of equilibrium has been disrupted.
 Experienced players identify the following types of advantages: